|Nutritional Guidelines (per serving)|

 When you're ready for a tall, refreshing, and semi-tart drink, turn to the Greyhound.
-This popular cocktail takes just a couple minutes to mix up.
+This popular cocktail takes just a couple of minutes to mix up.
 It's an ideal choice for brunch, happy hour, or anytime you want a quick, tasty drink.

 The beauty of this mixed drink is in its simplicity.
 It requires just two ingredients and, much like the Screwdriver, the vodka adds very little flavor so you are basically drinking spiked juice.
 It's also a great drink for experimentation, so try the greyhound with infused vodkas for a fun twist.
 Strawberry, blood orange, and kiwi are all pleasant options.